JuZED/wp-fullpage/readme.txt

 Deactivate than reactivate the plugin after upgrade to refresh permalinks.

 == Changelog ==
+= 1.4 =
+*   Removing of feature of empty post type in permalink for fullpage post type.
 = 1.3 =
 *   Remove fullpage post-type in permalink and add fullpage to the front page dropdown.
 = 1.2 =